A Tale of Two Cities (1958 film): Box office

 The film was a box office disappointment, not making the list of top grossing films at the British box office in 1958.
 However it was listed as one of Rank's more successful films that year, along with A Night to Remember, Carve Her Name with Pride, The Wind Cannot Read, Sea of Sand, Just My Luck and Rooney.

-Carmen Dillon said "They lost a lot of money about it, it was bad luck.
+Carmen Dillon said, "They lost a lot of money about it, it was bad luck.
 Betty is such a competent, capable woman, so nice."

-Dirk Bogarde called it "a failure in the cinema" aruging this was because:
+Dirk Bogarde called it "a failure in the cinema" arguing this was because:

 (A), they wanted Ronald Colman, and (B), we cut costs and made it in black and white.
 Although it drove a generation of schoolgirls into hysterics (my breeches were pretty tight) and still sends hordes of Japanese ladies (and some gentlemen) frantic to this day (for the same reason), the effort was not successful.
 Apart from in Japan, where people have very short legs.
 Mine were long.
 As a ‘classic’ adaptation, it could not be faulted, but it did not transfer to the screen of the late fifties.
 It was not of the time.
-And, I fear, because of my position in popular cinema then, it just came over as ‘another Dirk Bogarde piece’.
+And, I fear, because of my position in popular cinema then, it just came over as 'another Dirk Bogarde piece'.
 OK for the fans, but not really suitable for the nobs.
 In the UK anyway, my name stuck to a classic was the kiss of death.
 Abroad it was not.
 After all, mine was a foreign name, and abroad I had long been accepted as a serious player.
 I suppose because they had been mercifully spared most of the junk films I had had to make in the early years.

 Thomas later said shooting the film in black and white was a mistake and the commercial after-life of the film would have been stronger if it had been in colour, particularly sales to television.
 He said the film "was very self indulgent because I wouldn't listen to advice.
 It's dangerous to have fashion and power and I was fashionable then."
 Betty Box said "At that time Rank would have said OK, if I'd told them I wanted to make it in purple.
 What we didn’t realise was, that very soon, we were going to depend quite a lot on television sales.
 And they paid nothing for black-and-white.
 So we dropped £100,000 straight away, which, in those days, was a lot of money."

 Filmink called the film "a tribute to the whole Rank Organisation" and its poor "financial performance must have shattered the studio."